runwiththerhythm/arc-arborists/README.md

 ### Content

-- Some content has been created with the assistance of AI.
+- Some content has been created with the assistance of AI - LLMs.
+- Previous tutorial projects, [Love Running](https://runwiththerhythm.github.io/love-running/) and [Boardwalk Games](https://runwiththerhythm.github.io/boardwalk-games/) were used for inspiration and code tutorials.

 ### Media